-RESOLUTION, Proposing an Amendment to the Constitution to Abolish the Executive Council.
+RESOLUTION, Proposing an Amendment to the Constitution to Abolish the Council and Make Changes in the Matter of Gubernatorial Appointments and Their Confirmation.

 Constitutional amendment.
 Resolved: Two-thirds of each branch of the Legislature concurring, that the following amendment to the Constitution of this State be proposed: